Vyral/brett-jennings-recruiting/_posts/2024-03-06-mastering-buyer-s-broker-agreement-to-get-full-commission.md

 ---
 {% include youtube.html %}

-Given the headlines in real estate news this past week, buyer agent commissions certainly are in jeopardy.
+Given the recent headlines in real estate news, buyer agent commissions certainly are in jeopardy.

 Are you prepared to negotiate your commission with every new buyer?